The Lamplighters by Emma Stonex: Review

 The Lamplighters by Emma Stonex Review

 The Lamplighters is an atmospheric genre-bending mix of mystery, historical drama and mystery.
-Although I’ve never had the opportunity to be at sea, I’ve always had a soft spot for novels based around the ocean.
-I really enjoyed this new angle of being so close to the water but with the added claustrophobia and isolation of not even being able to journey anywhere.
-Emma Stonex beautifully captures the type of skills and the personalities needed to cope in that environment.
+Although I’ve never had the opportunity to be at sea, I’ve always had a soft spot for novels set around the ocean.
+I really enjoyed this new angle of being so close to the water, but with the added claustrophobia and isolation of not even being able to journey anywhere.
+Emma Stonex beautifully captures the type of skills and personalities needed to cope with that environment.

-The two timeframes are woven between each other so the reader is drip-fed information and details of the characters lives.
+The two timeframes are interwoven, so the reader is drip-fed information and details of the characters’ lives.
 Although it might appear that the men are the main characters from the blurb, I felt quite the opposite.
 It was the women’s stories that really grabbed my attention.
 It’s their chapters that expose the secrets and lies they all told to each other.

-The Lamplighters by Emma Stonex is a captivating and beautifully written novel.
-The background of it being inspired by a true story only adds to the intrigue.
-The slow-burning mystery is a secondary plot line to the women’s and their relationships with the men.
-At the heart of this book, is a story of loss and the consequences of when people are unable to talk.
-Haunting, atmospheric and sad, The Lamplighters is a beautiful novel and I truly hope there’s more to come from Emma Stonex.
+The Lamplighters by Emma Stonex is a captivating and beautifully written novel that is definitely worth reading.
+Its inspiration being a real-life mystery only adds to the intrigue.
+The slow-burning mystery is a secondary plot line to the women and their relationships with the men.
+At the heart of this book is a story of loss and the consequences of when people are unable to communicate.
+Haunting, atmospheric and sad, The Lamplighters is a beautiful novel that makes me hope there’s more to come from Emma Stonex.

 If you like The Lamplighters by Emma Stonex, you’d love The Starboard Sea by Amber Dermott.